-applicable consumer laws in respect of fair lending, debt collection, organic farming (if applicable), disclosure of data and financial regulations.

-Further and in particular the Registrar will include a provision include in its Registration Agreement with registrants prohibiting Registrants from distributing malware, abusively operating botnets, phishing, piracy, trademark or copyright infringement, fraudulent or deceptive practices, counterfeiting or otherwise engaging in activity contrary to applicable law, and providing (consistent with applicable law and any related procedures) consequences for such activities including suspension and/or the deletion of the domain name.
+3.5.2.
+The Registration Agreement shall prohibit Registrants from distributing malware, abusively operating botnets, phishing, piracy, trademark or copyright infringement, fraudulent or deceptive practices, counterfeiting or otherwise engaging in activity contrary to applicable law, and providing (consistent with applicable law and any related procedures) consequences for such activities including suspension and/or the deletion of the domain name.

-If a registrant is collecting and maintaining sensitive health and financial data, they must comply with applicable laws on the provision of such services and including security measures applicable to that sector.
+3.5.3.
+The Registration Agreement shall obtain consent for each Registration for the collection and use of such Registrant’s Personal Data in accordance with Section 2.4 above.

+3.5.4.
+The Registration Agreement shall require each Registrant to indemnify, defend and hold harmless RO, CentralNic and their subcontractors, and the directors, officers, employees, affiliates and agents of each of them, from and against any and all claims, damages, liabilities, costs and expenses, including reasonable legal fees and expenses, arising out of or relating to the Registrant's domain name registration.
+The Registration Agreement shall further require that this indemnification obligation survive the termination or expiration of the Registration Agreement.

+3.6.
 Misrepresentation.
 Registrar shall not represent to any actual or potential Registrant that Registrar enjoys access to any of the Registry System that is superior to that of any other registrar accredited for the relevant TLD(s).

-Indemnification Required of Registrants.
-In its Registration Agreement with each Registrant, Registrar shall require each Registrant to indemnify, defend and hold harmless RO, CentralNic and their subcontractors, and the directors, officers, employees, affiliates and agents of each of them, from and against any and all claims, damages, liabilities, costs and expenses, including reasonable legal fees and expenses, arising out of or relating to the Registrant's domain name registration.
-The Registration Agreement shall further require that this indemnification obligation survive the termination or expiration of the Registration Agreement.
+3.7.
 Compliance with Terms and Conditions.
-Registrar shall comply with each of the following requirements, and further shall include in its Registration Agreement with each Registrant, as applicable, an obligation for each Registrant to comply with each of the following requirements:ICANN standards, policies, procedures, and practices for which RO has monitoring responsibility in accordance with the Registry Agreement or other arrangement with ICANN; andoperational standards, policies, procedures, and practices for the Registry TLD established from time to time by RO in a non-arbitrary manner and applicable to all registrars, including affiliates of RO, and consistent with ICANN's standards, policies, procedures, and practices and RO's Registry Agreement with ICANN.
-Additional or revised RO operational standards, policies, procedures, and practices for the Registry TLD shall be effective upon notice ninety (90) days prior notice by RO to Registrar unless mandated by ICANN with a shorter notice period.
+Registrar shall comply with each of the following requirements, and further shall include in its Registration Agreement with each Registrant, as applicable, an obligation for each Registrant to comply with each of the following requirements: (a) ICANN standards, policies, procedures, and practices for which RO has monitoring responsibility in accordance with the Registry Agreement or other arrangement with ICANN; and (b) operational standards, policies, procedures, and practices for the TLD(s) established from time to time by RO in a non-arbitrary manner and applicable to all registrars, including affiliates of RO, and consistent with ICANN's standards, policies, procedures, and practices and RO's Registry Agreement with ICANN.
+Additional or revised RO operational standards, policies, procedures, and practices for the TLD(s) shall be effective upon ninety (90) days prior notice by RO to Registrar unless a shorter notice period is mandated by ICANN.
 If there is a discrepancy between the terms required by this Agreement and the terms of the Registrar's Registration Agreement, the terms of this Agreement shall supersede those of the Registrar's Registration Agreement.

+3.8.
 Additional Requirements for Registration Agreement.
-In addition to the provisions of Sections 5.5, 5.7, in its Registration Agreement, Registrar shall require each Registrant to:
+In addition to the provisions of Sections 3.5 and 3.7, in its Registration Agreement, Registrar shall require each Registrant to do each of the following:

-consent to the use, copying, distribution, publication, modification and other processing of Registrant's Personal Data by RO and its designees and agents in a manner consistent with the purposes specified pursuant to Section 4.4, including data escrow requirements as determined by ICANN;.
+(a) consent to the use, copying, distribution, publication, modification and other processing of Registrant's Personal Data by RO and its designees and agents in a manner consistent with the purposes specified pursuant to Section 2.4, including data escrow requirements as determined by ICANN;

-submit to proceedings commenced under ICANN's Uniform Domain Name Dispute Resolution Policy ("UDRP"), and submit to proceedings commenced under ICANN's Uniform Rapid Suspension System ("URS"), under ICANN's related rules; and
+(b) submit to proceedings commenced under ICANN's Uniform Domain Name Dispute Resolution Policy ("UDRP"), and submit to proceedings commenced under ICANN's Uniform Rapid Suspension System ("URS"), under ICANN's related rules;

-correct and update the registration information for the Registered Name during the registration term for the Registered Name;
+(c) correct and update the registration information for the Registered Name during the registration term for the Registered Name;